 5-year Research Fellowships promote researchers with significant work experience at the postdoctoral level aiming for a career in academia.
 Research Fellows build their own academic identity by leading an independent research group at the University of Konstanz.

-The Zukunftskolleg provides them with a professional infrastructure and an appropriate workplace for conducting research.
+The Zukunftskolleg provides the Research Fellows with a professional infrastructure and an appropriate workplace for conducting research.
 Each fellow receives an annual research allowance, e.g. for funding research assistants or equipment.
 Furthermore, the Zukunftskolleg gives financial support for start-up, consumerables and travel costs, and assists in developing academic skills.
 Fellows who bring funding for their own position for at least three years can receive as a start-up upon negotiation funding for a PhD-student position.

 A mentoring committee supports each fellow in her/his career development.
 This committee consists of an experienced researcher from the fellow’s research field within the university department, as well as an advanced Research Fellow of the Zukunftskolleg.